Skip to main content

 Biography

 Dr Daniela Richterova is Senior Lecturer in Intelligence Studies at the Department of War Studies, King’s College London.
-Her research and teaching focus on Cold War intelligence history as well as contemporary issues related to intelligence liaison, covert action, counterterrorism intelligence, and intelligence analysis.
-Dr Richterova is director of the MA in Intelligence and International Security and deputy director of the King’s Centre for the Study of Intelligence.
+Her research and teaching focus on Cold War intelligence as well as contemporary issues related to state-based threats and counterterrorism.
+Dr Richterova is director of the MA in Intelligence and International Security and co-director of the King’s Centre for the Study of Intelligence.
 She also co-convenes the Cambridge Intelligence Seminar, and teaches on the Cambridge Security Initiative’s specialist course in International Security and Intelligence (ISI).
 Dr Richterova is co-investigator on UKRI-funded research and practitioner training grant ‘Transformation of Transatlantic Counter-Terrorism, 2001-25’ (with Dr Patrick Bury, University of Bath).

 Dr Richterova has presented her work at Harvard University, Columbia University, University of Cambridge, and various academic/practitioner fora specialising in intelligence and international security.
+Prior to joining King's, she held the post of Senior Lecturer at Brunel University London.
 She completed her Chancellors-funded PhD at the Politics and International Studies Department, University of Warwick; earned her MA degree in War Studies at King´s College London; and pursued her undergraduate studies in Politics and International Relations at Comenius University in Bratislava and NYU, New York.

-Prior to her career in academia, Dr Richterova worked as a researcher and analyst at the NATO Parliamentary Assembly in Brussels and later was head of program of GLOBSEC – The Bratislava Global Security Forum – an annual high-level conference on international security policy.
+Prior to her career in academia, Dr Richterova worked at NATO Parliamentary Assembly in Brussels and later was head of programme of GLOBSEC – The Bratislava Global Security Forum – an annual high-level conference on international security policy.

 Research Interests